-Through Monitoring, the TSO shall ensure that Models submitted by the User representative of the Users Plant and Apparatus throughout the operational lifetime of the Users Plant and Apparatus.
+Through Monitoring, the TSO shall ensure that Models submitted by the User remain representative of the Users Plant and Apparatus throughout the operational lifetime of the Users Plant and Apparatus.

-In the event the TSO identifies that the response of the odels are not representative of the Users Plant and Apparatus, the TSO shall notify the User.
-The User shall provide the revised odels, supporting documentation and associated data whose response is representative of the Users Plant and Apparatus as soon as reasonably practicable, but in any case no longer than 30 Business Days after notification of the noncompliance by the TSO
+In the event the TSO identifies that the response of the Models are not representative of the Users Plant and Apparatus, the TSO shall notify the User.
+The User shall provide the revised Models, supporting documentation and associated data whose response is representative of the Users Plant and Apparatus as soon as reasonably practicable, but in any case no longer than 30 Business Days after notification of the noncompliance by the TSO, or as otherwise agreed with the TSO.

-In the event of the User modifying hardware/software which affects the control and/or operation of the Users Plant and Apparatus, the User shall provide the TSO with updated odels, supporting documentation and associated data to the TSO to assess the impact of the modification of the Users Plant and Apparatus on the System.
+In the event of the User modifying hardware/software which affects the control and/or operation of the Users Plant and Apparatus, the User shall provide the TSO with updated Models, supporting documentation and associated data to enable the TSO to assess the impact of the modification of the Users Plant and Apparatus on the System.
 The User shall not implement any hardware/software modifications to the Users Plant and Apparatus without prior agreement with the TSO.

 PC.D8 SOFTWARE ENVIRONMENT

-The User must provide odels in software packages as specified by the TSO.
+The User must provide Models in software packages as specified by the TSO.
 The TSO shall inform the User of the required software version, computer platform, compiler version and model usability guidelines etc. upon request and shall be published on the TSO website.
-The TSO may, from time to time, request the User to provide updated odels which are compatible with changes in the TSO’s computing environment.
-The User shall ensure such updated odels are provided without undue delay and in any case in a timeframe agreed between the User and the TSO.
-The User shall provide odels in the software formats as
+The TSO may, from time to time, request the User to provide updated Models which are compatible with changes in the TSO’s computing environment, namely software version and/or compiler version.
+The User shall ensure such updated Models are provided without undue delay and in any case in a timeframe agreed between the User and the TSO.
+The User shall provide Models in the software formats as defined by the TSO.
+Changes in the software format requirements for Models shall be subject to the Grid Code amendments process defined in GC.6.5 and the TSO Licence.

-All odels, irrespective of software format, shall be accompanied by a sample case such that the odel can be tested before being integrated into the System model in the respective software environment.
+All Models, irrespective of software format, shall be accompanied by a sample case such that the Model can be tested before being integrated into the System model in the respective software environment.
 The sample case should include the Users Plant and Apparatus up to the Connection Point connected via a suitable impedance to an infinite bus.

 SCHEDULE 5